christina-wei/christina-wei.github.io/_portfolio/portfolio-1-FinaBot.md

 - Conversational dialog to discuss whether user should be allowed to withdraw money for various spending needs, and visually show decisiont hrough granted or denied lights
 - Three curated interactions to experience different scenarios: 1) machines making decisions for humans, 2) humans forcefully override machine's decision, and 3) machines yielding to human decisions

-## My Contributions

-I designed the interaction flows and the curated scenarios to explore concepts from academic research.
-I also implemented the technical aspects of the prototype, such as coding logic for the Arduino device, and ensuring the components incorporated property with the agent's embodiment.

-## Feedback

-Questions we wanted our audience to critically reflect on:
+Through interactions with FinaBot, We wanted our audience to critically reflect on the following questions:
 - What is the value of *algorithmic decision compared to *human judgement*?
 - What factors impact human and non-human's *agency to act*?
 - What are the *social norms* when interacting with non-humans / machines?
 - What *information* should or should not be used for financial decisions?
 What *biases* exist within them?

+## My Contributions

+I designed the interaction flows and the curated scenarios to explore concepts from academic research.
+I also implemented the technical aspects of the prototype, such as coding logic for the Arduino device, and ensuring the components are incorporated correctly with the agent's embodiment.

+## Feedback

 FinaBot was featured by University of Toronto Faculty of Information in their [newsletter](https://mailchi.mp/2c2da797b9d7/news-and-events-from-the-faculty-of-information-oct2022edition-13719296?e=b448f5288a) and [Twitter](https://twitter.com/UofTInfoFaculty/status/1601310882625032193).